colemanimhoff/fundamentals/postgresql/README.md

 `SELECT uuid_generate_v4();`

 One benefit of `UUID` as PKs is that it makes are data safer.
 It makes it harder for attackers to mine or database.
 For example, with an url of `users/1000`, the attacker can exploit all of the users from 1-100.

+Let's do a join on these new tables:

+`SELECT person.first_name, person.last_name, car.make, car.model FROM person LEFT JOIN car ON person.car_uuid = car.car_uuid;`

+Because these ids have the same column name, we can query using the `USING` key: